dwkim78/upsilon/README.md

 That's all!
 Now you know the class of your light curve, ```label```, and its class probability, ```probability```, as well.

+### Tip

+By the nature of UPSILoN, it can distinguish periodic variable light curves from non-varying light curves (i.e. non-variables).
+Nevertheless, since feature extracting takes lots of time, removal of non-varying light curves prior to running UPSILoN would significantly reduces the total processing time.
+Unfortunately, there is no universal way to remove such non-varying light curves for many different time-series surveys, and thus UPSILoN do not provides such functionality.
+Each UPSILoN user has their own choices of what to remove.

 ## 5. UPSILoN Classification Performance